 and the FAFSA

 online.
-International applicants must submit the CSS / Financial Aid PROFILE
+Applicants who are non-U.S. citizens must submit the CSS / Financial Aid PROFILE

 .
 All applicants must submit required financial aid documents by November 15 for Early Decision I or January 15 for Early Decision II and Regular Decision.

 Please visit the Office of Financial Aid website

 for more information.
 Students with questions or concerns about filing the PROFILE or FAFSA should contact the Office of Financial Aid at firstname.lastname@example.org

 Students wishing to document specific extracurricular achievements in high school may submit supplementary materials for review with their applications.

 Interviews are not required, and are non-evaluative.
 We do, however, strongly encourage you to visit campus to meet students and faculty, appreciate the scope of our facilities and the beauty of the campus, and perhaps ask questions of an admission representative.
 You may do so in an individual meeting, or in a group information session.
 Both formats enable students to learn more about Colgate without the pressure of an evaluation.
 Think of it as your time to "interview Colgate."
 It is the time spent on campus, however, that will be especially helpful in getting a full sense of the Colgate experience.